ipitio/backage/README.md

 The endpoint is also available here!
 This will change to your fork once it updates.

-## JSON2XML Proxy
+## Bring Your Own JSON

 ```py
 https://ipitio.github.io/backage?json=https://URL/ENCODED/JSON
 ```

-Use your own external JSON with this proxy to convert it into XML.
-This doesn't currently work with Shields.
+While this doesn't directly work with Shields, you can BYOJ to convert into XML.
 Try it out in your browser:

 **<https://ipitio.github.io/backage?json=https://raw.githubusercontent.com/ipitio/backage/index/.json>**